Azure/AML-Kubernetes/README.md

 ### Q6.
 How to use AMLK8s compute in China Region?
 Firstly, make sure you have switched the active cloud to AzureChinaCloud with [az cloud set](https://docs.microsoft.com/en-us/cli/azure/manage-clouds-azure-cli?view=azure-cli-latest) command.
 Then you can use the SDK and CLI sample in this repo.

-## Known issues
-### Kubeflow conflict
-We use kubeflow to handle the ML workload in AMLK8s compute, if you have already install kubeflow in your cluster, the add-on install will failed.
-In the future version, we will compatible will existing kubeflow in your cluster.
-### Node count
-The distribute training will need parameter server or launcher, which also occupy one node.
-So the actual node occupation will equals the run node count plus one.
-We will place the parameter pod and launcher on the same node with the worker 0 node.
-### Length of Experiment Name
-The length of expoeriment name need to less than 15 character now.
-Otherwise the run will can not be scheduled.
-### Permission
-To attach an AKS cluster, you must be subscription owner or have permission to access AKS cluster resources under the subscription.
-Otherwise, the cluster list on "attach new compute" page will be blank.

 # Contributing